 We understand, there is a life before you found out you had cancer and life after you received your diagnosis.
 The new life brings with it uncertainty, fear, anger, sadness, and more.
 But you are not alone.
-In 2021, almost 250,000 U.S. men will be diagnosed with prostate cancer.
+In 2023, more than 288,000 U.S. men will be diagnosed with prostate cancer.

 Even with so many people, you don’t know whom to talk to; whom to listen to.
 Your family and friends may be wonderful, loving, and supportive, but chances are they have not faced what you are facing.
 They mean well… they just don’t know.
 Thankfully, there is somewhere to turn for help for both you and your caregiver: support groups.